adamrachmanlearn/calculator/README.md

-# calc
+# Calculator
-Simple calculator made with HTML, CSS, and JavaScript.
+Simple calculator program to practice html, css, and javascript